Department of Health and Human Services

 Leslie C. Rogall Administrative Law Judge

-- 2. My findings of fact and conclusions of law are set forth in italics and bold font.
+- back to note 1 2.
+My findings of fact and conclusions of law are set forth in italics and bold font.

-- 3. Although Mr. Rothwell identifies this individual as a receptionist, Petitioner’s administrator testified that this individual is an administrative assistant.
+- back to note 2 3.
+Although Mr. Rothwell identifies this individual as a receptionist, Petitioner’s administrator testified that this individual is an administrative assistant.
 P. Ex.
 3 at 3.

-- 4. Ms. Kurbatzky testified that she is the founder, administrator, and clinical director of Petitioner.
+- back to note 3 4.
+Ms. Kurbatzky testified that she is the founder, administrator, and clinical director of Petitioner.
 P. Ex.
 3 at 1-2.

-- 5. Ms. Ferrick’s reply is not included in the version submitted by Petitioner as P. Ex.
+- back to note 4 5.
+Ms. Ferrick’s reply is not included in the version submitted by Petitioner as P. Ex.
 1.